 Michael Cook has noticed something that we all wonder about every time we need to replace our tires, “why is there such a big price range?”.
-We’ve all been there every now and again, so we try to explain why some tires are so cheap and other break the bank!
+We’ve all been there every now and then.
+So we try to explain why some tires are so cheap and another break the bank!

 Question: How can I choose the right tire at the right price for my bikes?
 It seems like you can pay anywhere from $15 to $65 per tire, and I’m not sure there’s enough difference to justify the huge range in prices.
 How can I know I’m getting value for my money?

 Also, Do you have any recommendations for choosing a tire for a road tandem?

 Yea, it’s the way of the world.
 I’m sorry to say, but if you buy cheap tires, they are either heavy and make you’re cycling feel like riding in soft cement, or they wear out very quickly, and you end up replacing them more often, so it’s a false economy.